By Dibisha Mishra (firstname.lastname@example.org)

 However, to start with, the Scheme was made applicable to deposit taking NBFCs only and the idea was to make it applicable on the other notified classes of NBFCs, once the same could gather some traction.

-Subsequently, as per RBI’s recent statement in regard to increased applicability, it is expected that a formal notification in this regard will follow.
+Subsequently, as per RBI’s recent statement in regard to increased applicability, a formal notification in this regard was expected to follow.
+The aforesaid has finally been notified vide.
+RBI’s notification dated April 26, 2019.

-Considering the importance of the matter, in this article we will discuss all that the remaining notified classes of NBFCs must know or be prepared for before the formal notification of the Scheme for them.
+Considering the importance of the matter, in this article we will discuss all that the remaining notified classes of NBFCs must prepare for.

 As already stated the Scheme is applicable to all notified classes of NBFCs, however, the following classes of companies are excluded from its purview: